(with November 7 update)

 Front page - "Cole Would Focus on Jobs, Drug Abuse"

 The front pages of Wheeling's "newspapers" are sometimes used as an extension of the editorial pages.
 By using biased headlines, edited AP reports, and editorial-like articles, the papers look to persuade rather than inform.
-And as we draw closer to the . . .
+And as we draw . . .